 EDI eliminates the process of manual orders, which as a result, will also improve processing speed, reduce errors, aid the relationship between partners, and yield the highest marks by generating and receiving digital transactions between trading partners.

 At PLS Logistics Services, we make managing EDI transactions easy by working directly with your trading partner, providing that extra support.
 We send an EDI from our Transportation Management System (TMS), PLS Pro, to your trading partner through our EDI Transformation Servers.
 For example, we can send invoices or tracking information to your trading partners.

 What if your trading partner uses traditional methods?

 Now, not all business partners have the means to utilize EDI.
 So how does a large, digital business connect with a smaller company using traditional methods?
 Well, it is easier than you think!
 Below are a few options you can use to make your digital transactions work effectively:

 Web apps are widespread in today’s solutions; they allow easy access from any computer your partner may use while providing a simple solution to digitization.
-Web apps can provide standard data entry and review transaction history.
+These applications can provide standard data entry and review transaction history.
 The data entry becomes a digital transaction that can be processed automatically and converted to EDI like other digital transactions.
 In addition, web apps can reduce errors and provide feedback based on executed business rules.